-As of May 15, 2024, 87,382,720 Units and 697,265 Special Voting Units of BTB were issued and outstanding.
+As of May 2, 2025, 88,262,194 Units and 697,265 Special Voting Units of BTB were issued and outstanding.

-The Board has set May 16, 2024, as the record date for the purposes of determining Unitholders entitled to receive Notice of, and to vote at, the Meeting.
+The Board has set April 28th, 2025, as the record date for the purposes of determining Unitholders entitled to receive Notice of, and to vote at, the Meeting.
 Only persons registered as Unitholders on the books and registers of BTB at the close of business on the record date shall be entitled to receive Notice of, and vote at, the Meeting.
 Failure of any Unitholder to receive Notice of the Meeting shall not deprive the Unitholder of the right to vote at the Meeting.

-To the knowledge of the Trustees and the Executive Officers, no person or company beneficially owns, directly or indirectly, or exercises control or direction over, voting securities of BTB carrying more than 10% of the voting rights attached to any class of voting securities of BTB.
+To the knowledge of the Trustees and the Executive Officers, no person or company beneficially owns, directly or indirectly, or exercises control or direction over, Units of BTB carrying more than 10% of the voting rights attached to the Units.